Knut Blind: Career

 Knut Blind studied economics, political science and psychology at the University of Freiburg in Germany and Brock University in Canada.
 He worked as a research assistant in the department of public finance at the University of Freiburg, where he was awarded his doctorate.
 Blind was promoted to professor at the University of Kassel, Germany.
-Since 2006, he has worked as a professor at the Technical University of Berlin, Chair for Innovation Economics.
+Since 2006, he has worked as a professor at Technische Universität Berlin, Chair for Innovation Economics.
 Between 2008 and 2016 he has also been awarded the Endowed Chair in Standardisation at the Rotterdam School of Management by the Erasmus University Rotterdam.
 Between 2010 and 2019 Knut Blind moved to the Fraunhofer Institute for Open Communications Systems FOKUS in Berlin.
 Since October 2019 Knut Blind is Head of the Business Unit Regulation and Innovation at the Fraunhofer Institute for Systems and Innovation Research ISI in Karlsruhe.

-In 2012, he founded the German Standardization Panel with the German Society for the Promotion of Research on Standardization e.V.
-(FNS) and the Berlin Innovations Panel.
+In 2012, he initiated the Berlin Innovation Panel.
+It is conducted annually by the Leibniz Centre for European Economic Research (ZEW) in parallel to the Innovation Panel surveyed for the Federal Republic of Germany and collects empirical data on innovation activity in the Berlin economy.

+In 2012, Knut Blind initiated the German Standardisation Panel (DNP), which, with the support of the German Institute for Standardisation (DIN e.
+V.) and the German Commission for Electrical, Electronic & Information Technologies (DKE) in DIN and VDE, conducts an annual survey among organisations on the subject of standardisation under the auspices of the Federal Ministry of Economics and Climate Action.
+In April 2023, it was commissioned by the European Commission's Directorate-General for Research and Innovation to conduct the European Standardisation Panel.